The Assembly

 and the bishops of the southern province as to whether the latter were

 entitled to take part in the election of a new archbishop.
+On Hubert's death, the bishops sent a

-to withdraw their appeals to the Pope.
+their appeals to the Pope.
 Pope Innocent III, himself a lawyer investigated the tangle carefully with the aid of new

 delegations summoned from England and settled the minor issue by a judgment